minqiaowang/oracle-sharded-database/shard-db-deployment/shard-db-deployment.md

-11. Run `GDSCTL CONFIG SHARD` to view the shard metadata on the shard catalog.
+11. Run `CONFIG SHARD` to view the shard metadata on the shard catalog.

     ```
     GDSCTL> config shard